brodieG/r2c/README.md

   grouped result fits in CPU cache.
 Benchmarking the grouping is out of scope of this document for the time being, but it is an important part of group statistic computation.
-[^13]: On systems with 80bit long double accumulators, it seems likely that the "on-line" algorithm will be sufficiently precise for most applications.
+[^13]: The "segment tree" algorithm will have better precision than the "on-line" algorithm, and while it is slower than the "on-line" algorithm (see the [`{roll}` README][25] for an explanation), it will begin to outperform `{r2c}` at window sizes larger than 100 as its performance scales with the logarithm of window size.
+The "on-line" algorithm is most susceptible to precision issues, but on systems with 80bit long double accumulators, it seems likely that the "on-line" algorithm will be sufficiently precise for most applications.
 [^14]: It turns out there is `roll::roll_lm` that can compute slopes, but it cannot handle the general case of composing arbitrary statistics from the ones it implements.